stashmonkey/Mathematics/README.md

 Common and uncommon mathematical equations (high school), automated by the power of c programming.
 This repository was made mainly in the sense of having a safe space to store the code I would have written.
 I use a really volatile chromebook so github is the only place I can publish/store my code (not the whole of it).
-So this repository was made because I wanted to automate some of the geometric paradigms I study in school like the distance formulae, the pythagorean theorem etc...
+So this repository was made because I wanted to automate some of the mathematical (geometric) paradigms I study in school like the distance formulae, the pythagorean theorem etc...
 It may seem petty but I use these paradigms an alwful lot so the best I thought I coud do was to use the craft of c programming and write some of these programs so that I could have an extent of saving time in my studies.
 So whether you